 A long-term care rider is an add-on to a life insurance policy.
 It can offer added financial protection if you’re still alive but no longer able to take care of yourself.
+While Aflac doesn’t offer a long-term care rider, we do have a variety of other riders that can help you customize your coverage.
 Let’s dive deeper into life insurance with a long-term care rider so you can decide if it makes sense for you.

 Table of Contents